observatorium/thanos-rule-syncer/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/observatorium/thanos-rule-syncer)](https://goreportcard.com/report/github.com/observatorium/thanos-rule-syncer)

-`thanos-rule-syncer` is a small process that can be run as sidecar to synchronize Prometheus rules from multi-tenant APIs to the Thanos Ruler.
+`thanos-rule-syncer` is a small process that can be run as a sidecar to synchronize Prometheus rules from multi-tenant APIs to the Thanos Ruler.
 It performs the following steps:

 1. It fetches the tenant's rules from the given `--observatorium-api-url` which should be the full URL including the path.
 If `--rules-backend-url` is specified, it gets